SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 that cultural differences are the _only_ thing worth attention.
 It saves you the trouble of examining your own behavior for faults, apparently.

+In fact, while waiting for a vaccine, we can do what they did:
+- implement widespread &amp; fast testing,
+- do real contact tracing,
+- isolate positive cases found
-In fact, while waiting for a vaccine, we can implement widespread &amp; fast testing, contact tracing, and isolating of positive cases.
-We could provide financial support for people who need to be quarantined (give them a place to stay &amp; support their families so they don't keep going to work).
-We did none of that: testing almost impossible to obtain, results available weeks later when they're useless, almost no contact tracing, exactly zero support for quarantines.
+- provide financial support for people who need to be quarantined (give them a place to stay &amp; support their families so they don't keep going to work).

+We did none of that: testing was almost impossible to obtain (and in fact discouraged by the Trump government!), results became available _weeks_ later when they were useless, there was almost no contact tracing, exactly zero support for quarantinees.
 In fact, we _resisted_ doing even simple things like wearing masks.

 But don't ignore the better news from Asia: until there's a vaccine, control of the virus is _possible_.
 We just have to muster up enough spirit of cooperation to do it.
-But... we probably won't.
+But... we probably won't, says my inner cynic.

 ## What you can do